Dr Oliver Harris

 BA, MA, PhD (Cardiff), FHEA

-Tel: 0116 252 2729
+Tel: +44 (0)116 252 2729

-In June Routledge will publish his new book with Craig Cipolla: Archaeological Theory in the New Millennium: introducing current perspectivesI
+In June I will publish my new book with Craig Cipolla: Archaeological Theory in the New Millennium: introducing current perspectivesI

 I co-ordinate and contribute to a range of modules at both undergraduate and postgraduate level.